AliyunContainerService/pouch/docs/kubernetes/pouch_cri_api_changelog.md

 + Support to the ability to acquire the volumes of the Container.
 + Support to the ability to acquire the Resource of the Container.
 + Pass the quotaID generated when the container is created for disk reuse.
++ Support to the ability to acquire the envs of the Container.

 ### Modification

-+ The ContainerStatus struct is used only in ContainerStatusResponse in CRI, so the volumes of the container can be obtained by directly adding volume field  to the ContainerStatus struct.
++ The `ContainerStatus` struct is used only in `ContainerStatusResponse` in CRI, so the volumes of the container can be obtained by directly adding `volume` field  to the `ContainerStatus` struct.
 + Add Resources field to support the retrieval of container's resource.
++ When get ContainerStatus, the return object of `ContainerStatusResponse` will contain the field of `QuotaId` .
-+ When get ContainerStatus, the return object of ContainerStatusResponse will contain the field of QuotaId .
++ When get ContainerStatus, the return object of `ContainerStatusResponse` will contain the field of `Envs` .

 ```
 // ContainerStatus represents the status of a container.